 Skin infections can be an indicator of underlying health issues, so it's crucial to keep an eye out for redness, scaliness or flakiness, hair loss, or discharge.
 These symptoms can be signs of Cushing's disease, so talk to your vet if you notice any of these changes.

-Recommended read: English Bulldog Rash on Belly
+Recommended read: How to Treat English Bulldog Skin Problems

 Ear Care